IBM/multimodal-3d-image-segmentation/readme.md

 ### Results Statistics

 We find that in the official validation results, the "enhancing tumor" (ET) region has sensitivity of NaN.
 We also find that `Hausdorff95_ET` = NaN when `Sensitivity_ET` = 1.
 These indicate that there may be no positives for ET for some cases.
 Therefore, when computing the means and variances for the ET region (e.g., `Dice_ET`, `Hausdorff95_ET`), those cases with `Sensitivity_ET` equals to NaN or 1 are ignored.

+## Updates

+### 2024-04

+1. Updated codes for the most recent version of TensorFlow (2.16.1).
+2. The `datagenerator.py` module is replaced by the `dataset.py` module that uses `PyDataset` in Keras 3.
+As `PyDataset` is new in Keras 3 and thus TensorFlow 2.16.1, class `InputData` is not backward compatible.

 ## Contact Information